 We were told that in future, on Miami based cruises in holiday time, Getaway will have more like 2,000 under 18s on board.
 That would be a totally different experience for everyone.

 The boys made friends and had loads of fun, with us, and without.
-We’ve met some lovely people from all sorts of backgrounds.
+They met some lovely people from all sorts of backgrounds.

-Most passengers seemed to enjoy having children around, very few were intolerant or grumpy with kids.
+Most passengers seemed to enjoy having children around, but a very few were intolerant or grumpy with kids.
 That’s their problem.
+We’ve seen far more of this bad attitude on other cruise lines and would avoid those cruise companies in future.

 The crew was fantastic with the younger passengers, particularly the chefs and front of house staff in the main buffet restaurant.
 I got the impression that a lot of them were missing their own families back in their home countries.
 The crew came from over 60 countries and it was beautiful.